Warsong Glossary and Compendium

 Promo Cards: Please see Rarity.

-Rarity: A cards rarity can determine the value or how difficult it is to collect it.
-The Rarities in order of most common to most rare, and their ratios, are as follows: 18:1 Common (Copper Bar).
-Uncommon 14:1 (Silver Shield), Rare 5:1 (Gold Crown), Legendary 3:1 (Krahnic Scale), Mythic 1:1 (the Diamond of the North, Blue).
-This means for every 18 common cards in the Set there is one mythic card.
-Another type of card that is available is Promo cards.
-Promo cards are only obtainable through special events such as CER LARP Overnight Festivals or Warsong Officially sanctioned events.
+Another type of card is Promo cards.
+Promo cards are only obtainable through special events such as CER LARP Overnight Festivals or Warsong Officially Sanctioned Events.
 Promo cards are not part of the normal rarity system.
-Lich Diamond (violet crystal) Promo cards are only obtainable through CER LARP events, usually their overnight festivals, through boss fights.
-Gamma Crystal (green crystal) Promo cards are only obtainable through Warsong Officially sanctioned events, such as purchase bonuses and tournaments.
+Lich Diamond (violet crystal) Promo cards are only obtainable through CER LARP events, such as overnight festivals or boss fights.
+Gamma Crystal (green crystal) Promo cards are only obtainable through Warsong Officially Sanctioned Events, such as purchase bonuses or tournaments.

 Rear Flank (Quadrant or Blind Spot): The Bottom side of the Card and its attack type.
 It is the area located below the card’s Lore Text and next to the copyright and Art Lines.
 Sometimes this area may be empty, in that occurrence it is considered the Empty Attack Type.

-Removed from Game- Please see Banish
+Removed from Game- Removed from the play area.
+See Banish

 Season Rank (Tier): This is determined by the player’s win-to-loss ratio and is updated after each event.
 This only reflects the current season.